-Registration Certificate Identification Number: 00000137DCOF00188324 cultivation, manufacturing, delivery, transfer, transfer, transportation, supplying, selling, distributing, or dispensing medical marginana under state law is lawful only if dwire in strict compliance with the requirements of the State Medical Marijuana Act ("Act"), A.R.S Trile 36, Chapter 28.1 and A.A.C.
-Trile 9, Chapter 17.
-Any failure to comply with the Act may result in revocation of the Registration Certificate issued by the Atizona A Registration Certificate issued by the Arizona Department of Health Services pursuant to A.R.S.
+Registration Certificate Identification Number: 00000137DCOF00188324 state, or federal authorities, including possible criminal prosecution for violations of federal law for the sale, manufacture, distribution, use, dispersing, possession, etc. of marijuana.
+The acquisition, possession, cultivation manufacturing, delivery, transportation, supplying, selling, distributing, or dispensing medical marijuana under state law is lawful only if done in strict compliance with the requirements of the State Medical Manjuana Act ("Act"), A.R.S Title 36, Chapter 28.1 and A.A.C.
+Title 9, Chapter 17.
+Any failure to compily with the Act may result in revocation of the Registration Certificate issued by the Attzona A Registration Certificate issued by the Arizona Department of Health Services pursuant to A.R.S.
 Title 36, Chapter 28.1 and A.C.C.
-Title 9, Chapter 17 does not protect the holder from legal action by local, city, state, or federal authorities, including possible criminal prosecution for violations of federal law for the sale, manufacture, distribution, use, dispensing, possession, etc. of manuana.
-The acquisition, possession, of Health Services, is any facilitating or participating in any way with my acquisition, passession, cultivation, manufacturing, delivery, transfer, transportation, supplying, selling, distributing, or dispensing medical Department of Health Services, and possible arrest, prosecution, imprissionment, and fines for violation of state drug laws.
-The State of Arizona, including but not limited to the employees of the Arizona Department
+Title 9, Chapter 17 does not protect the holder from legal action by local, city, Department of Health Services, and possible arrest, prosecutivn, imprisonment, and fines for violation of state drug laws.
+The State of Arizona, including but not limited to the employees of the Arizona Department of Health Services, is not facilitating or participating in any way with my acquisition, passession, cultivation, manufacturing, delivery, transfer, transportation, supplying, selling, distributing, or dispensing medical